-Borneo is famous for its rainforests, white-sand beaches, rocky peaks and the unique tribal communities, who call it home.
-The incredible biodiversity of this ancient jungle makes its a prime destination for wildlife lovers.
+An adventure holiday in Borneo would have to include the rainforests, white-sand beaches, rocky peaks and the unique tribal communities who call it home.
+The incredible biodiversity of this ancient jungle makes its a prime destination for wildlife expeditions in Borneo.
 In fact, it's is the second most biodiverse spot on the planet after the Amazon Rainforest.
 Talk about some diversity!
 Scientists discover new species regularly in the untracked dense jungle.
-From rare orchids, to the lovable orang utan, nothing quite beats a Borneo adventure for its wealth of natural beauty!
+From rare orchids, to the lovable orang utan, nothing quite beats a Borneo adventure holiday for its wealth of natural beauty!

-Sarawak is home to many of Borneo’s national parks.
+Sarawak is home to many of Borneo’s national parks and is a popular destination for adventure tours to Borneo.
 Bako National Park, a short distance from the state capital of Kuching, offers an amazing opportunity to see where the ocean meets the jungle.
 The only way into the park is by boat.
 Cruise through the meandering jungle rivers.
 The boat docks where the river meets the sea.
 You begin your journey surrounded by mangrove forests.
 With many options for day hiking as well as the opportunity to trek longer distances, this park has an adventure for everyone.

 Mulu National Park to the north of Sarawak has one of the most unique landscapes in all of Borneo.
 Sharp grey rock pinnacles stretch up into the sky and pierce the skyline like a handful of sharp needles.
 The Mulu cave system is one of the most impressive in the world.
 Explore this other-wordly landscape.
 Spot several species of monkey living among the rocks.
 Trek to the far-flung Penan Tribe in Sarawak to discover hidden waterfalls, primary rainforest and visit a community reforestation project with these original jungle experts.
 Every tour gives back to the local community reforestation project with these original jungle experts.

-Adventure Alternative Borneo adventure holidays cater to a range of travelers, from active couples, solo explorers or intrepid families.
-We believe that everyone should get the chance to see this amazing landscape in their lifetime.
-Our trips below take in a number of Borneo’s fantastic destinations and are designed to take you far from the tourist trail.
+Our holidays cater to a range of travellers, from active couples, solo explorers or Borneo family holidays.
+They include wildlife tours, Borneo jungle treks and personalised itineraries.
 As the only company with permits to the renowned Deramakot Forest Reserve, wildlife lovers will enjoy their 4x4 safaris far from any crowds.
-Feel the pulse of the jungle without the distraction of clicking cameras.
 With most of the population living on the coast, once you get away from the tourist path you will quickly feel as though you are lost in a sea of jungle vegetation.
-For those looking for a challenge, our Maliau Basin treks and Mount Kinabalu climbs allow guests to discover a lost world or see sunrise from above the clouds, all while taking on these challenging yet rewarding experience holidays.
+For those looking for a challenge, our Maliau Basin treks and Mount Kinabalu climbs offer some classic Borneo trekking and allow guests to discover a lost world or see sunrise from above the clouds, all while taking on these challenging yet rewarding experience holidays.

 Kota Kinabalu, the capital of the state of Sabah to the north offers up coastal activities.
 Diving and snorkeling in this area is some of the best in Borneo.
 You can even get your PADI certification in the areas surrounding this town.
 There are ample opportunities for beach discovery.
 Kota Kinabalu also contains a turtle sanctuary, where turtles are welcome to come and nest under the protection of volunteers.
 Like all cities in Malaysia, there is a vibrant night market here.